 USDA Small Business Innovation Research (SBIR) - Phase I

 USDA Small Business Innovation Research (SBIR) - Phase I provides funding for research that focuses on the development of new technologies that address important problems affecting people, institutions, and communities in rural America.
-The SBIR program goal is to develop and commercialize new technology, products, processes, and services that will:

-- Food security
+- Food science and nutrition

 Small businesses with less than 500 employees are eligible to apply.

 A minimum of two-thirds of the research or analytical work, as determined by budget expenditures, must be performed by the proposing organization

 Up to $100,000 for an 8 month project period.

 Links to the full announcement and electronic application procedures are available through grants.gov.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.